azazazo/azazazo.github.io/content/posts/tones.md

 11. 没 *mwot (sonorant, ru) > mo4
 12. 十 *dzyip, 涉 *dzyep (both voiced, ru) > shi2, she4

-As for why the initial influenced the development of tone, voiced consonants tend to decrease the fundamental frequency of the following vowel, resulting in a split between syllables with voiced and voiceless initials.
-Then, as MC lost voiced initials, this change was reflected through tone instead.[^4]
+As for why the initial influenced the development of tone, voiced consonants tend to decrease the fundamental frequency of the following vowel, resulting in a split in pitch between syllables with voiced and voiceless initials.
+Then, as MC lost voiced initials, the change in pitch was more set in stone as a way to differentiate between words and became the tones of Mandarin.[^4]

 A brief tangent: there are many fun things you can do with this information coupled with some knowledge on how initials evolved from MC to Mandarin.
 You can go the other way and kind of guess how a word was pronounced in MC from its Mandarin reading.
 You can explain why certain syllables like jiang2 never show up in Mandarin: